 Federal Judges Side with the Dissents

-My colleagues John Villafranco and Kate White recently wrote that dissents play important roles in the development of law and policy.
+My colleague John Villafranco recently wrote that dissents play important roles in the development of law and policy.
 The Noncompete Rule could be a case study, since the arguments in the Commissioners’ dissents proved persuasive in the courts.
 The Ryan court rendered two decisions – one granting a preliminary Injunction (Ryan I) and another granting a permanent Injunction (Ryan II).

 The decisions were not close calls.
 Among the conclusions the courts delivered with the preliminary injunctions were rebukes such as these: